madeeha-balouch/InteractiveDashboard/README.md

 3. Majority of the people killed bear Palestinian Citizenship.
 4. Majority of the killings happened due to gun firing.

+It is important to note that the number of Palestinian martyrs has doubled since the dataset was published.
+If this indicates anything, it indicates the real terrorists (the Israeli occupation army) who are committing massacres against innocent people in full view of everyone.

 Link to the Dataset:
 https://www.kaggle.com/datasets/willianoliveiragibin/fatalities-in-the-israeli-palestinian/data